Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Changelog (newest first)
 ---------
+0.16.2
+- Added a D3D8-to-9 proxy only mode, for compatibility with RTX Remix.
+It does not do any distant rendering or shaders.
+- The FOV setting now works even when "Disable MGE" and "Proxy D3D8To9" options are used.
+- Tuned fog offset with exponential fog to be more consistent over different draw distances.
+Fog offset settings now have a range 0-200.

 0.16.1
 - Fixed sky reflection in water.
 After the 0.16 change to sky rendering, the sky reflections did not update to match the sky correctly.
 - Better logging information of which shader core mod is incompatible when there is a core shader issue.